 -b 2100k -pass 2 ~/Videos/video-200108-200201-r1.mp4

-This one is similiar to the last command except that we finally save the video.
+This one is similar to the last command, except that we finally save the video.
 The -pass 2 tells ffmpeg to perform the second and final pass.
 It will use the statistics log created by the previous command in order to optimize the encoding.
-The -f flag isn’t necessary as the format is indicated by the output file’s name.
+The -f flag isn’t necessary, as the format is indicated by the output file’s name.

-The encoding time is greatly effected by the preset that you chose.
+The encoding time is greatly affected by the preset that you choose.
 The max preset is very slow, which wasn’t a problem for me in this case, but is something worth remembering.
 See Julian Simon’s x264 presets comparison for more information regarding the different presets available.

 P.S.
 I started following your blog because I did a search for programming blogs using the Journalist wordpress template.
 It paid off 😀